Wondering which shot to get, when, and why? Find answers to those questions and more.

 Wouldn't I be better protected against COVID-19 in the future if I just got infected naturally, instead of getting vaccinated?

 There's no way to predict how COVID-19 would affect you.
 Severe COVID-19 illness, and even death, have occurred in people of all ages — including healthy people.
-And if you get infected, you could spread the illness to other vulnerable people.
+If you do get infected, vaccination helps protect you against severe illness, hospitalization and death.

 What does “herd immunity” mean?